adfresca/sdk-unity/README.md

 ### Start Session

-You need to start putting simple SDK codes in your app.
-You first need to call startSession() method with your API Key.
+You need to put simple SDK codes in your app.
+You first call startSession() method with your API Key.
 To get your API Key, go to our [Dashboard](https://dashboard.nudge.do) and then click 'Settings - API Keys' button in your app's 'Overview' page.

 #### Android